Rocks the Blues: Content and release

 Rocks The Blues was released on Crown Records, a subsidiary of Modern Records.
 By the time the album was released in 1963, Turner had already had a string of hit records as half of the R&B duo Ike & Tina Turner.

 Reissues

-Rocks The Blues was reissued by P-Vine Records as a 2-CD compilation in 2003.
-It features many more recordings from Ike Turner & The Kings of Rhythm.
+Rocks the Blues was reissued by P-Vine Records (PCD-3031/2) as a 2-CD compilation in 1993.
+It features an additional 36 recordings from Ike Turner & The Kings of Rhythm.

 Track listing

-Songs included in "All The Blues, All The Time" medley:
+Note: the songs included in the "All the Blues, All the Time" medley: